 Most people will need to train specifically for Mt.
-Rainier for at least 4 – 6 months.
-During your training, you will need to progressively ramp up your pack weight, time, distance and elevation gain (at roughly 10% per week) to safely and effectively build your climbing – specific conditioning.
+Rainier for at least four to six months.
+During your training, you will need to progressively ramp up your pack weight, time, distance, and elevation gain (at roughly 10% per week) to safely and effectively build your climbing-specific conditioning.
 Trying to rush this will increase the risk of experiencing some sort of training injury and not being ready for the climb.
 In the tabs “Conditioning” and “Putting it all together” above you will find more information on how to incorporate these four priorities into your program.

 Hike steep outdoor trails, gradually increasing your pack weight with each outing until you are at your target climb pack weight.
-If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or Stairmaster.
-Use whatever varied surface terrain (i.e. gravel beds, sand dunes, river banks) you have access to.
-A reasonable goal would be to ascend approximately 3,000 feet carrying an average pack of 50 pounds in a 2 hour period, or roughly 1,500 vertical feet in an hour.
-A good training option for pack weight is to carry water in gallon containers or collapsible jugs so you can dump water at the top as needed to lighten the load for the descent.
+If you live where it is relatively flat, go up and down stairs or train on an inclined treadmill or StairMaster.
+Use whatever varied surface terrain (i.e., gravel beds, sand dunes, river banks) you have access to.
+A reasonable goal would be to ascend approximately 3,000 feet carrying an average pack of 50 lbs. in a two hour period, or roughly 1,500 vertical feet in an hour.
+A good training option for simulating pack weight is to carry water in gallon containers or collapsible jugs, then you can dump water at the top as needed to lighten the load for the descent.

 One training technique that is useful for altitude climbing is to include higher intensity interval training in your weekly program.
 To do this, find a steep hill or sets of stairs that will allow you to climb steadily for several minutes.
 Push as hard as you can going up, then recover coming down, and repeat for anywhere from 20-45 minutes depending on how close to your climb you are.
 Add weight to your pack on a regular basis, no more than 10% per week, until you can carry your target climb pack weight the entire time.